psychemedia/storytelling-notes/giant-three-golden-hairs.md

 "There you have the three golden hairs from the King's head, and what he replied to the three questions you have just heard."

 "Yes, I have heard and will well remember," said the luck-child; and, thanking the old woman for her assistance in his trouble, he left those regions, well pleased that he had been so lucky in every thing.
 When he came to the ferryman he had to give him the promised answer.
-But he said, " First row me over, and then I will tell you how you may be freed and as soon as they reached the opposite side he gave him the advice, " When another comes this way and wants to pass over, give him the oar in his hand."
+But he said, "First row me over, and then I will tell you how you may be freed and as soon as they reached the opposite side he gave him the advice, "When another comes this way and wants to pass over, give him the oar in his hand."

 Then he went on to the first city, where stood the bar- ren tree, and where the watchman waited for the answer.
-So he said to him, " Kill the mouse which gnaws at the root of the tree, and then it will again bear golden apples."
+So he said to him, "Kill the mouse which gnaws at the root of the tree, and then it will again bear golden apples."
 The watchman thanked him, and gave him for a reward two asses laden with gold, which followed him.
-Next he came to the other city, where the dry fountain was, and he told the watchman as the Giant had said, — " Under a stone in the spring there sits a toad, which you must uncover and kill, and then wine will flow again as before."
+Next he came to the other city, where the dry fountain was, and he told the watchman as the Giant had said, — "Under a stone in the spring there sits a toad, which you must uncover and kill, and then wine will flow again as before."

 The watchman thanked him, and gave to him, as the other had done, two asses laden with gold.

 Now the lucky youth soon reached home, and his dear bride was very glad when she saw him return, and heard how capitally every thing had gone with him.
 He brought the King what he had desired — the three golden hairs from the head of the Giant; and when his majesty saw the four asses laden with gold, he was quite pleased, and said, "Now are the conditions fulfilled, and you may have my daughter: but tell me, dear son-in-law, whence comes all this gold?
 This is indeed bountiful treasure!"

-"I was ferried over a river," he replied, " and there I picked it up, for it lies upon the shore like sand."
+"I was ferried over a river," he replied, "and there I picked it up, for it lies upon the shore like sand."

 "Can I not fetch some as well?" asked the King, feeling quite covetous.